How to find business email addresses? A list of best tips and tools

 How not to look for business email addresses

 - And finally, make sure you know the difference between ‘being creative’ with your outreach and ‘being creepy’!

 Buying email addresses is rarely a good idea.

-Yes, they might fuel your lists with masses of hopeful new leads, but they’re unlikely to be healthy and appropriate to your market.
-Also, they’re usually full of fake addresses and spam traps—not what you need for healthy campaign delivery and metrics.
+Yes, they might fuel your lists with masses of hopeful new users and leads, but they’re unlikely to be healthy and appropriate to your market.
+Also, they’re usually full of fake addresses and spam traps—not what you need for email marketing campaigns delivery and metrics.

 Always remember that the recipient, your new contact, is a real person and not just a tool to move ahead in your business plight.
 Treat them accordingly.

 Build each relationship steadily with respect, and they should grow into what you need.